 Some of the highlights

-One of the highlights of the event was, however, the handing over of the “BIN@ Champion of the Year Award” to Ms Clara Gonçalves, the Executive Director of UPTEC, for her notable contribution to the development of the network and to the organisation of the annual event in Porto.
+One of the main highlights of the event was the handing over of the “BIN@ Champion of the Year Award” to Ms Clara Gonçalves, the Executive Director of UPTEC, for her notable contribution to the development of the network and to the organisation of the annual event in Porto.
 The prize was handed over during the Gala Dinner, held in the evening of event’s second day, 30 October, at the exquisite Pestana Palácio do Freixo, where the festive, yet refined, mood of the guests was even more augmented by the performance musical group “Best Youth”.

 The person awarded this year is the personification of a community builder, always working generously to nurture enduring relationships.
 This person is a cornerstone of our community.